dl1bz/NepControl100W/README.md

 The issue isn't a really issue (PA switched immediately back to OFF/bypass if using mode SSB) - is a decision of the manufacturers device firmware design to protect the LPF against wrong band selection.
 For me this firmware design in it's form is not acceptable, because it continually breaks the normal use of this PA in mode SSB and in my case if running FT8 too.

 My solution to bring back the PA to a usable condition: I take the control over the main control signals like BIAS on/off and RX/TX relais with my own ESP32 controller and changed PA switch logic, which fix this "issue" completly.
-The "issue" is gone after my mod.
+The "issue" is gone after my mod.<br>
-Additional I replace with this modification the automatic band detection through band select with bandvoltage output from the Hermes-Lite 2.
+Additional I replace with this modification the automatic band detection through band select with bandvoltage output from the Hermes-Lite 2.<br>
 That means, you LOST the automatic band selection through the frequency detection.

 ## Webdashboard as option